CEDL2017/homework1/results/index.md

 # 潘珠峰 <span style="color:red">(103000096)</span>

-#Project 5: Deep Cl    sification
+#Project 5: Deep Clasification

 ## Overview
-The project is related to hand gesture classification.
-The project is based on [this repo](https://github.com/kratzert/finetune_alexnet_with_tensorflow)
+This project is related to hand gesture classification.
+This model is based on [this repo](https://github.com/kratzert/finetune_alexnet_with_tensorflow).

 ## Implementation